Exams and Tests

 - What is your primary occupation?

-- The doctor will then perform a physical examination.
+The doctor will then perform a physical examination and include the following tests:

-- Assessing for normal functioning of the 3 major nerves in your hand
+- An assessment of how well the major nerves in your hand function

-- X-ray of your hand to make sure no bones are broken
+- A check for fractures, including an X-ray of your hand to make sure no bones are broken

-- Examining the rest of your arm for any associated injuries to your wrist, forearm, elbow, and shoulder
+- An examination of the rest of your arm for any associated injuries to your wrist, forearm, elbow, and shoulder

 Skier's Thumb Treatment Self-Care at Home

 If you suspect that you may have a skier's thumb, then home care should address the pain and swelling of your thumb.
-Take the following steps to minimize your pain and swelling.
+Take the following steps to reduce your pain and swelling.

 - Apply ice to the thumb for 35 minutes at a time, up to 4 times per day.
 Do not apply ice directly to your skin.
 Continue to use ice until the pain stops.
-(You should see your doctor as soon as possible after the injury and then follow a doctor's directions for ice therapy at that point.)
+(You should see your doctor as soon as possible after the injury and then follow a doctor's directions for ice therapy.)

 - Avoid movement of the thumb as much as possible.
 The loose application of an ACE wrap or commercially available wrist brace in the neutral position will help immobilize the thumb.
 This will help lessen your pain.